otuncelli/turkish-stemmer-python/README.md

-# Turkish Stemmer for Python 3.x
+ï»¿# Turkish Stemmer for Python 3.x

 Note : Most of the documentation taken from elasticsearch-analysis-turkishstemmer project.